leeor/sanitiser/README.md

 When used on objects that are getting serialised together with the `omitempty` directive, the serialised representation will be completely clean of any sensitive data.

 ## TODO
+* Figure out a mechanism for a less destructive process, i.e., create a sanitised copy, or allow restoring sanitised values
 * Support list of contexts in call to `Sanitise()`
 * Improve debug messages